raspberrypilearning/generic-electronics-tune-pir/en/step_1.md

-When you first connect your PIR, you need to leave it for about a minute, so that it can settle.
+When you first connect your PIR, you need to leave it for about a minute before trying to detect motion.

-To tune a PIR, you need to understand three basic adjustable areas of the PIR.
+To tune a PIR, you need to understand three ways in which the sensor can be adjusted.

 ![schematic](images/schematic.png)